GobyNathan/AuthenticationAPI/README.md

     ```sh
     ./generateENV.sh
     ```
-    Note: Insert your MongoDB URL while is prompted on your terminal.
+    Note: Insert your MongoDB URI while is prompted on your terminal.

 4. Start the server:
     ```sh